ChrisForti/musical-tracker-api/DOCS/v2-api-endpoints.md

 **Migration Path:**

-1. Upload images using `POST /upload/poster` or `POST /upload/profile`
+1. Upload images using `POST /media` (unified endpoint for all image types)
 2. Use returned `imageId` as `posterId` when creating/updating musicals/performances
 3. Fetch image details separately using the `posterId` if needed